Patches are a tradition in the space flight program!

 The DISCOVERER project is sponsoring a Mission Patch competition at the High School / University Level.

-The winning patch design will be used in publicity for the SOAR satellite which will fly to space in spring 2021 from Cape Canaveral Florida on a unique mission.
+The winning patch design will be used in publicity for the SOAR satellite which will fly to space in June 2021 from Cape Canaveral Florida on a unique mission.

 SOAR will investigate how different materials act in the environment of very low Earth orbit (below 450 km in altitude) and will help to identify new materials which can reduce the drag which satellites experience due to the very low density atmosphere which remains at these heights.
 SOAR will be the University of Manchester’s first satellite and as such needs a mission patch to commemorate the development and launch of the spacecraft, but also to publicise the unique mission that the satellite has been designed to perform.